navkar/Predictions/README.md

 * Lower home prices in the USA.
 (Housing lags by 6-9 months from the actual economy)
   - Possible drop in Mortgage rates this time.
-  - Possible good time to buy.
+  - Possibly a good time to buy.
   - Higher rents for renters
 * Copper is the leading indicator for any economy.
 * :collision: Solar flares frying cellphone communications